-Annual Restricted Stock Grant.
-The other half of our NEOs' LTIC is comprised of an annual restricted stock grant opportunity, as determined by the Compensation Committee, that considers four performance measures.
-The performance targets that the Compensation Committee established for the quantitative metrics were considered achievable, but not without above average performance.
+Annual Deferred Stock Grant.
+The other half of our NEOs' LTIC opportunity is comprised of an annual deferred stock grant opportunity, as determined by the Compensation Committee, that considers four performance measures.
+The performance targets that the Compensation Committee established for the quantitative metrics for 2012 were considered achievable, but not without above average performance.
 While such measures establish a framework for the Compensation Committee to evaluate performance, the pool of shares available to be granted is ultimately established by the Compensation Committee in its sole discretion irrespective of actual performance.
 As such, a grant date for accounting purposes is not established until the Compensation Committee has reviewed the Company's actual performance against the metrics and exercised its discretion to determine the pool of shares to be awarded.
 This process normally occurs during the calendar year following the performance period after year-end audit results and peer data are available.
-In accordance with SEC rules, therefore, the restricted stock granted pursuant to this component of our LTIC plan is included in the Summary Compensation Table in the calendar year of the grant, which is subsequent to the performance period.
-The following table sets forth the target goals for each of the quantitative measures and weights assigned to each measure as well as the actual results for each performance measure for the restricted stock grant that was awarded in 2012 based on 2011 performance (dollars in millions except for per share amounts):
+In accordance with SEC rules, therefore, the deferred stock granted pursuant to this component of our LTIC plan is included in the Summary Compensation Table in the calendar year of the grant, which is subsequent to the performance period.

+The following table sets forth the target goals for each of the quantitative measures and weights assigned to each measure as well as the actual results for each performance measure for the deferred stock grant that was awarded in 2013 based on 2012 performance (dollars in millions except for per share amounts):

-Goal Measure Threshold Target Maximum Actual Weight Actual Adjusted Net Income Relative to Budget (per share) \$1.32 \$1.47 \$1.62 \$ 1.5 25% Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget (in millions) \$221.7 \$246.3 \$270.9 \$ 263 .0 30% Actual General and Administrative Expense Relative to Budget (in millions) \$29.2 \$26.5 \$23.9 \$ 24 8 15% Board Discretion/Individual Performance Qualitative Qualitative Qualitative Qualitativ 7e 30%
+Guai Measure Threshold Target Maximum Actual Weight Actual Adjusted Net Income Relative to Budget (per share) \$1.22 \$1.35 \$1.49 \$ 1.40 20% Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget (in millions) \$188.2 \$209.1 \$230.0 \$ 225.6 20% Actual General and Administrative Expense Relative to Budget (in millions) \$29.6 \$26.9 \$24.2 \$ 20.8 10% Total Shareholder Return Relative to Peers (in millions) 25th Percentile 50th Percentile 75th Percentile Threshold Not Met 25% Board Discretion/Individual Performance Qualitative Qualitative Qualitative Qualitative 25%